ChurchApps/FreeShowWeb/src/routes/docs/actions/+page.md

 ## Project Section Actions

 In the bottom right of a project section there is a "Settings" button, click this to get some options to set a specific action that will trigger for either all sections, or just the selected one.
 Note that it will not trigger when just opening the section, as you should be able to navigate the project without triggering anything.
-But it's triggered when you are on the last slide in the sohw before and then press arrow right to go to next.
+But it's triggered when you are on the last slide in the show before and then press arrow right to go to next.

 ## Show actions